Erdogan rejects Sweden’s NATO membership again

 Erdogan doll and Koran burning

 Protest actions in Sweden had recently led to renewed trouble with Turkey.
 Among other things, activists in central Stockholm hung a doll resembling Erdogan by its feet, prompting an angry reaction from Ankara.
-On Saturday, an Islamophobic politician and provocateur from Denmark poured oil on the fire again.
+On Saturday, an Islamophobic politician and provocateur from Denmark poured oil on the fire once more.
 He burned a Koran at a police-sanctioned rally near the Turkish embassy in Stockholm on Saturday.
 The action was a “shame,” said Erdogan.

 The Swedish government had distanced itself from this action as well as from the incident with the Erdogan doll, but referred to the freedom of expression that applies in Sweden.
 “Freedom of expression is a fundamental part of democracy,” said the prime minister Ulf Kristersson shared on Twitter in response to the Koran burning.
 “But what is legal is not necessarily appropriate.
 The burning of books sacred to many is a deeply disrespectful act.”